quicwg/multipath/draft-ietf-quic-multipath.md

 the server MUST perform path validation ({{Section 8.2 of QUIC-TRANSPORT}}) unless it has previously validated that address.

-If validation succeed, the client can continue to use the path.
+If validation succeeds, the client can continue to use the path.
 If validation fails, the client MUST NOT use the path and can remove any status assiciated to the path initation attempt.
 {{Section 9.1 of QUIC-TRANSPORT}} introduces the concept of "probing" and "non-probing" frames.
-When the  multipath extension is negoatiated, the receiption of "non-probing" packet on a new path needs to be consider as an path initiation attempt that does not impact the path status of any existing path.
-Therefore, any frame can be send on a new path at any time as long as the congestion control limits are respected.
+When the  multipath extension is negoatiated, the receiption of "non-probing" packet on a new path needs to be considered as an path initiation attempt that does not impact the path status of any existing path.
+Therefore, any frame can be sent on a new path at any time as long as the anti-amplification limits ({{Section 21.1.1.1 of RFC9000}}) and the congestion control limits are respected.

 Further, in contrast with the specification in
 {{Section 9 of QUIC-TRANSPORT}}, the server MUST NOT assume that